dahlke/terrasnek/CONTRIBUTING.md

 Before contributing to `terrasnek` or publishing to PyPi, there are a few must-dos.

-- Each endpoint must have it's own implementation file, it's own test file, and corresponding doc file.
+Each endpoint must have it's own implementation file, it's own test file, and corresponding doc file.
+The docstring must also contain the sample payloads, target URLs, etc. that are present in all other functions currently.
+These help the users, and are used in automation to find missing functionality in `terrasnek`.

 - The Python code (implementation and test) must be linted.
 - All Markdown edits _should_ be linted ([markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)